liddiard/google-sheet-s3/README.md

 # google-sheet-s3

-[Google Apps Script](https://developers.google.com/apps-script/) to upload a Google Sheet to an Amazon S3 bucket as JSON with objects keyed by header name.
-Auto-republish on edit.
-Correctly maintain number and boolean data types.
+[Google Apps Script](https://developers.google.com/apps-script/) to publish a Google Sheet to Amazon S3 as a JSON file.
+Auto-updates on edit & maintains data types.
+Objects keyed by column header.

 Get the add-on [here on the Chrome Web Store](https://chrome.google.com/webstore/detail/publish-sheet-to-s3/dnadifnnmjfmcedgifdienlmloeiongn).